 As you conduct your research, you may find a need to gather your own primary data.
 This can involve interviewing experts, holding focus groups, observing activities in the field, or surveying a representative group of individuals who have shared experience or knowledge that might be relevant to your research.
-You may also want to access "secondary data sets" that have already gathered such data, but may contain private identifiable information or may not be publicly available.
+You may also want to access "secondary data sets" that have already gathered such data but may contain private identifiable information or may not be publicly available.
 Primary research allows you to collect information directly connected to your research topic from a specialized audience.

 While offering many benefits, these research activities do require additional preparation, planning, and, if they meet the definition of human subjects research, approval by the Institutional Review Board (IRB).
-If your research plan involves gathering information from/about people (e.g., interviews, surveys) or access to private or identifiable data (e.g., personnel data), then your project requires an applicability review by the USMC Institutional Review Board (IRB) prior to contacting people to participate (recruitment) and data collection.
+If your research plan involves gathering information from/about people (e.g., interviews, surveys) or access to private or identifiable data (e.g., personnel data), then your project requires an applicability review by the USMC Institutional Review Board (IRB) prior to contacting people to participate (recruitment) and collecting data.
 Within MCU, this process is coordinated by the Office of Institutional Research, Assessment, and Planning.

 According to USMC policy, researchers cannot make this determination on their own-an applicability review is required.
+For more information, check out the Research and Sponsored Projects pages in MCU's Business Regulations.

-Anyone considering using these methods should contact MCU/EDCOM's IRB Vice Chair, Kate Kuehn at kathleen.kuehn@usmcu.edu early in the planning phase.
+Anyone considering using these methods should contact MCU/EDCOM's IRB Vice Chair, Kate Kuehn at kathleen.kuehn@usmcu.edu and Director of Research, Dr. Kerry Fosher at kerry.fosher@usmcu.edu early in the planning phase.